Suh Chung-won

 Suh Chung-won (born 3 April 1943) is a South Korean politician who served as a member of the National Assembly for eight terms (1981–1985, 1988–2004, 2013–2020).
 He also served as floor leader of the Our Republican Party.
-Suh has been in the National Assembly for 32 years, being the second most-elected member.
+Suh had been in the National Assembly for 32 years, being the second most long serving member.

 Early life and education

 Suh was born in Chūseinan Province (South Chungcheong Province), Korea, Empire of Japan on April 3, 1943.
 He graduated from Chungang University with a degree in political science.
 He actively took part in the June 3 Resistance Movement in 1964.
 He served in South Korea's mandatory military conscription from December 1966 to October 1969; he served for 34 months in the South Korean military.
 After serving his time in the military, Suh worked as a reporter for the Chosun Ilbo until 1980.
 During his time as a reporter, he reported from the front lines of the Gwangju Uprising in 1980.